coinbase/coinbase-php/README.md

 // 'thanks for the coffee!'
 ```

-You can also send money in [a number of currencies](https://github.com/coinbase/coinbase-ruby/blob/master/supported_currencies.json) using the fifth parameter.
+You can also send money in a number of currencies (see `getCurrencies()`) using the fifth parameter.
 The amount will be automatically converted to the correct BTC amount using the current exchange rate.

 ```php
 $response = $coinbase->sendMoney("user@example.com", "2", null, null, "CAD");